 Since automation would allow the working class more freedom, it is heavily regulated by the ruling class.

 Automation of everything requires an access to a certain level of technology.
-The consensus is to develop artificial intelligence and/or machine learning.
-Engineers and scientists have been exploring fields into which AI integration would vastly improve the quality of work.
+The consensus as of writing is to develop artificial intelligence and/or machine learning (AI/ML).
+Engineers and scientists have been exploring fields which AI integration would vastly improve the quality of work.

 Moreover, the idea that machines are more efficient in doing tasks than humans is important to acknowledge here.
-We must remember that while the Industrial Revolution (arguably) increased productivity by employment of machines, it has also allowed destruction of natural environment which, in my opinion, offsets the benefits gained.
+We must remember that while the Industrial Revolution (arguably) increased productivity by employment of machines, it has also allowed efficient and effective destruction of our natural environment which, in my opinion, offsets the benefits gained.

-Consider this: The future of automation is likely to rely on the development of artificial intelligence and machine learning.
-AI and ML relies on the processing prowess of computers, which rely on their hardware.
+Consider this: The future of automation will likely depend on the development of AI/ML.
+AI/ML relies on the processing prowess of computers which rely on their hardware.
 Electronics rely on mining industry, supply chain logistics, and oil industry, all of which harms the environment on a global scale.

 What is possible?